-The API Protection Policy enables you to monitor and disable threats for a pre-defined set of threat types meant to target your APIs.
-This policy helps your security teams protect your application ecosystem from API attacks such as JWT Anomaly, Session Violation, Account Takeover, etc.
+The API Protection Policy enables you to monitor and disable threats targeting a predefined set of threat types that affect your APIs.
+This policy helps your security teams protect your application ecosystem from API attacks, such as JWT Anomalies, Session Violations, and Account Takeovers.

 API Protection Policy